 - Play fun games that strengthen existing physical skills.
-For example, walking 8 steps backwards, or balancing for 10 seconds on one foot.
+For example, walking 8 steps backward, or balancing for 10 seconds on one foot.

-If your child shows any of the signs below, it may be worthwhile to make a trip to your family paediatrician.
+If your child shows any of the signs below, it may be worthwhile to make a trip to your family pediatrician.

 - Is unable to stack more than 8 blocks

 - Has trouble holding a crayon or a paintbrush